Online scams: how to spot fraud and stay safe on the web

 Make sure you stay safe online by learning all you need to know on avoiding online scams with this handy guide.

 7 min read

-1. What is internet fraud?
+1. What is online fraud?

 And of course, internet fraud is big business: according to a report by the European Central Bank (ECB), fraudulent transactions actually account for €1.8 billion annually!
 Fortunately, there are ways to protect yourself.
 The very first step is becoming more aware of the common techniques used by criminals to defraud unsuspecting individuals.

 Awareness allows you to have better judgement if ever faced with a scam, making you more likely to see through attempts.
 Although there are many forms of online scams, below are the top choices for cyber criminals.